LOwz277/LOwz277/README.md

 # Hi there 👋

-I am Babaly Barry , a Computer Engineering student at Arel university in Istanbul, interested in software development, system analysis and design, and applied data science.
+I am Babaly Barry , a Computer Engineering student at Arel university in Istanbul, interested in software development, applied data science , and system analysis and design.
 I encourage the use of clean, optimized code wherever possible and believe that any complex system can be understood by its core logic.
 I want to apply everything I've learned about engineering and data modeling by collaborating on open-source projects.
 I enjoy building network routing simulators, experimenting with machine learning models, setting up Linux environments, and learning new tools.

 💻 **Tech Stack & Tools**
 * **Languages:** C++, Java, Python